akshay-sr/CarND-Behavioral-Cloning/README.md

 * I trained the model initially using ImageDataGenerator that performs custom image transformations such as shearing, rotation, translation.
   However, while this trained the network to drive straight, I couldn't get it to turn around the sharper curves/corners.
   Or sometime even gradual curves would mess the steering maneuvers.
+* Interpretation oft the steering angle in the entire dataset. s=0 have the highest occurence: more than 20 times the frequency of other angle values.
+Steering angles around the value of zero will be much more frequent that steeper turns, since roads are more often than not straight.
+* Furthermore, there are more positive (1900 counts) than negative angle values (1775 counts).
+* The frequency decreases with increasing steering angle value.
+For |s| > 0.5rad, the counts are negligible.

 * I'd get a good loss of about 0.0162, but autonmous driving wouldn't be per expectations.
   Reason being Keras' ImageDataGenerator doesn't provide a method to dither/modify the target outputs (steering angles) appropriately as it does to the images.
 * That forced me to resort to writing my own data generator and have control over modifying the steering angles as well.